ahmadrafidev/habit-tracker/README.md

 # Habit Tracker App

-Habit tracker is my first ever mobile app project
+Habit tracker is a mobile app for tracking users habit every time they did something in a day